 Until now, cesarean niches were detected during an ultrasound.
 “The decision to investigate and treat C-section scar disorder is influenced by symptom severity, impact on quality of life, niche size, and individual patient expectations.“, say the experts.

 The management of cesarean niches is a surgical intervention.
 Nevertheless, the method used remains at the discretion of the doctor: electrocoagulation – an electric current destroys the tissues – or remove the affected tissues and then sew them up.
 “Every day we have patients who are panicked that we have found them a niche for caesarean section, for lack of information, concludes François Goffinet.
-But when the niche is indeed the source of the symptoms, the intervention is generally effective.
+But when the niche is indeed the source of the symptoms, the intervention is generally effective.”

-Once the definition proposed by this new study has been validated by the entire medical profession, the ideal would be to establish a validated standard treatment procedure that all practitioners could follow… And thus reassure the 25% of women affected by a caesarean niche.
+Once the definition proposed by this new study has been validated by the entire medical profession, the ideal would be to establish a validated standard treatment procedure that all practitioners might follow… And thus reassure the 25% of women affected by a caesarean niche.